-If you’ve been shopping for low rates from natural gas companies in Georgia this fall, you’ve probably noticed a drastic rise in natural gas prices with companies across the board.
+If you’ve been shopping for low rates from natural gas companies in Georgia recently, you’ve probably noticed that the price of natural gas has remained high with companies across the board.
 This week, we wanted to share a little about why prices have risen and how Gas South—and other natural gas companies—set rates.

 Like other natural gas companies, Gas South doesn’t produce natural gas.
 We purchase it to sell to homes and businesses after a price has been set by the New York Mercantile Exchange (NYMEX), the world's largest exchange for energy products.
 At the NYMEX, traders meet and set prices based on several different factors.

 Supply and demand are huge considerations when it comes to setting the price of natural gas, and it’s at the heart of why natural gas prices increased in the last few years—higher than they’ve been since a spike in 2008.

 More than a decade ago, gas and oil companies began using more efficient methods to extract natural gas from beneath the earth.
 And that helped create a nice reserve to put into storage.
 Demand had also been relatively low during this period.
 So, needs were met, and prices stayed low.

 Hurricane Ida put a crimp in that when it blew through in August, 2021, leaving a wake of destruction that, among other things, shut down natural gas production in the Gulf of Mexico by 94%.
 Despite the setback, there was still a nice reserve prior to that summer, but record temperatures helped siphon much of that off as the demand for electricity went up.